hap196/hap196/README.md

 ## Hi there👋 I'm Hailey

 I'm an undergraduate at MIT studying Computer Science.
 This summer, I'm a Software Engineer Intern at MITRE.
-Checkout my <b>[portfolio](www.hpan.dev)</b>!
+Check out my <b>[portfolio](www.hpan.dev)</b>!

 - 🔭 Currently working on ...
 Folio, an ed-tech web/mobile app and startup!
 - 👩🏻‍💻 Interested in ... web, mobile and AI dev